wirtsleg/scaling-spring-boot-microservices/README.md

 2. **scalable** branch contains fully-scalable application, using RabbitMQ as an external message broker, Redis for cache, and PostgreSQL for sessions.
 3. **scalable-crazy** branch contains an example of an approach to fix a problem of **@SubscribeMapping** in a *BeanPostProcessor* manner.
 It is fully-scalable, but has a huge disadvantage - every subscribed user gets an initial response.
+4. **scalable-manual-shedlock** branch shows how to use ShedLock manually without annotations.